Free Trial

 #3.
 Monitor Online Reviews

-Online reviews can be great resources to understand customer feedback.
-You'll be able to see what's going right, but perhaps more importantly, you can see if your customers have feedback that can be addressed.
+Online reviews can be great resources for understanding customer feedback.
+You'll be able to see what's going right, and perhaps more importantly, if your customers have feedback that can be addressed.

 #4.
 Set Up Local Rank Tracking for All Your Locations